apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-architecture.en.rst

 * This member is required and will be present on success.
 * This member will not exist if there was an error invoking the method.
 * The value of this member is determined by the method invoked on the Server.
-* The value of this member is determined by the method invoked on the Server.

 In |TS| a RPC method that does not report any error and have nothing to send back to the client will use the following format to